Florida Residential Lease Agreement

 Optional Disclosure Purpose

-Late/Returned Check Fees Discloses late fees returned check fees in the lease agreement.
+Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Florida does not limit late fees.
-Returned checks with a face value of less than $50 may be charged a $25 fee.
-Between $50 and $300, the allowed service fee is $30.
+Returned checks valued less than $50 may be charged a $25 late fee.
+Between $50 and $300, the allowed fee is $30.
 For checks over $300 value, the returned check fee is $40 or 5% of the face value (whichever is greater).

 note

-Some city legal requirements differ from the Florida state standard, with one notable example being Jacksonville.
+Some cities have additional legal requirements.
+One notable example is Jacksonville.
 Always check local laws and regulations.

 Failure To Include Mandatory Disclosures